BSc Biomedical Sciences with Industrial/Professional Experience / Overview

 650/4500 (Overall data for biological and biomedical sciences undergraduate courses at Manchester)

 - UCAS course code

 "As a placement student at the Transplantation Laboratory at Manchester Royal Infirmary, I was able to observe and perform a range of clinical tests required for a patient to receive a solid organ or bone marrow transplant.

 "I gained invaluable experience working within a scientific laboratory, as well as getting a real insight into the application of immunological science in a clinical setting."Deborah Cooke / BSc Biomedical Sciences with Industrial/Professional Experience

-- Spend the third year of your degree gaining valuable workplace experience to enhance your CV, choosing from placements with more than 100 organisations.
+- Spend the third year of your degree gaining valuable workplace experience to enhance your CV.

 - Apply for membership of the Royal Society of Biology at Member (MRSB) level after just two years of practice instead of three thanks to our Advanced Accreditation status.

 Attending an open day is a great way to find out what studying at Manchester is like.
 Find out about our upcoming open days .

 We also operate campus tours where a student ambassador will tell you all about life at the University.
 You may also meet with admissions staff, subject to staff availability.
 These tours run on most days and are open to anybody thinking of applying for any of our courses in the biological and biomedical sciences.

 To book, please contact the Admissions Office on tel +44 (0)161 275 5032 or email firstname.lastname@example.org

 Tuition fees for home/EU students commencing their studies in September 2020 will be £9,250 per annum.
 Tuition fees for international students will be £24,000 per annum.
 For general information please see the undergraduate finance pages.